Emergency Response and Evacuation Procedures

 INFORMATION DISSEMINATION PROCEDURE TO THE LARGER COMMUNITY

 Secondly, we will communicate with our institutional neighbors to help coordinate a neighborhood response.
 This will be especially important if the level of disaster were to overwhelm the response capacities of our City's services--including fire and police departments, hospitals, and other organizations.
-Anticipating the possibility of such a situation, our neighborhood's major institutions are coordinated to provide emergency services and response assistance, both for our own staffs as well as neighborhood residents who may come to our various campuses and offices for assistance.
+Anticipating the possibility of such a situation, in Pasadena, our neighborhood's major institutions are coordinated to provide emergency services and response assistance, both for our own staff as well as neighborhood residents who may come to our various campuses and offices for assistance.

-TESTING AND ANNOUNCING EVERBRIDGE AWARE
+TESTING AND ANNOUNCING EVERBRIDGE MASS NOTIFICATION

-The Everbridge Aware system is tested each quarter on the Friday of week two.
-This ensures all students (even those who registered late) are included in that quarter’s test but are not interrupted during class.
-The test goes to all methods of communication that Fuller has on record for each student in Banner and for each employee in Employee Self Service.
-These tests are announced in advance on Fuller’s student portal.
-The announcement includes links to Fuller’s emergency response and evacuation procedures.
-These tests are documented by the HR office and include a description of the exercise, date, time, and whether the test was announced.
+The Everbridge Mass Notification system is tested at least once a year, generally around the third week of Fall Quarter, by the Director of Auxiliary Services or designee.
+This ensures all students (even those who registered late) are included in the test.
+The test goes to various methods of communication that Fuller has on record for each student in Banner and for each employee in Employee Self Service.
+These tests are announced in advance on the Employee Site, the Quad, or by other appropriate methods.
+The announcement generally includes a link to Fuller’s emergency communication procedures at https://www.fuller.edu/Emergency-Communication/.

 From time to time, Fuller’s Emergency Management Committee, or Health & Safety Committee, may conduct other tests, such as a test of building evacuation procedures by initiating an evacuation drill, test of the community’s earthquake response typically in coordination with the Great ShakeOut!, or tabletop exercises on various topics such as active shooter, wildfires, etc.